manuelVo/foundryvtt-award-xp/README.md

 The button to award experience to the players can be found at the bottom of the actors panel.

-Currently supported game systems: DnD 5e, Pathfinder 1
+Currently supported game systems: DnD 5e, Pathfinder 1, Starfinder, SW5e